GP-GAN: Towards Realistic High-Resolution Image Blending: Related Work

 \subsection{Image Blending}

-The goal of classical image blending approaches is to improve the colour consistency between the source images so that we can generate composited images with fewer artefacts.
-One way~\cite{Gracias/bmvc2006} is to apply dense image matching approach so that only the corresponding pixels are copied and pasted.
-However, this method would not work when there are significant differences between the source images.
-The other way is to make the transition as smooth as possible so that we can hide the artefacts in the composited images.
-Alpha blending~\cite{Uyttendaele/cvpr2001} is the simplest and fastest method, but it blurs the fine details when there are some registration errors or fast moving objects between the source images.
-Burt and Adelson~\cite{Burt/tog1983} present a fixing solution so-called multi-band blending algorithm.
-Alternatively, gradient-based approaches~\cite{Levin/cvpr2001,Uyttendaele/cvpr2001,Fattal/2002,Agarwala/tog2004,Jia/tog/2006,Kazhdan/2008,Szeliski/2008} also address this problem by adjusting the differences in color and illumination for the composited image globally.
-Our work is different from these gradient-based approaches in that we introduce GANs to generate a low-resolution realistic image as the colour constraint.
-Thus our generated images are more natural.
+The goal of classical image blending approaches is to improve the spatial and color consistencies between the source and target images.
+One way~\cite{Gracias/bmvc2006} is to apply the dense image matching approach to copy and paste the corresponding pixels.
+However, this method would not work when there are significant differences between the source and target images.
+The other way is to make the transition as smooth as possible for hiding artifacts in the composite images.
+Alpha blending~\cite{Uyttendaele/cvpr2001} is the simplest and fastest method, but it blurs the fine details when there are some registration errors between the source and target images.
+Alternatively, \cite{Levin/cvpr2001,Uyttendaele/cvpr2001,Fattal/2002,Agarwala/tog2004,Jia/tog/2006,Kazhdan/2008,Szeliski/2008} address this problem in the gradient domain.
+Our work is different from these gradient-based approaches in that we introduce GANs to generate a low-resolution realistic image as the color constraint, resulting in a more natural composite image. \cite{xue2012understanding,zhu2015learning,tsai2017deep} also address a similar task to ours.
+However, they focus on adjusting the color and illumination of the inserted object, requiring an accurate segmentation mask.
+Differently, our method aims at making a smooth transition around the edges of the source and target images as well as reducing the color and illumination differences.
+Thus, a well-blended image can be generated by our method, although the segmentation mask of the inserted object is coarse.